Skip to content

 What is CoastSnap?

-CoastSnap is a network of simple camera mounts at beaches that invite the public to take a photo and upload it to social media, using a specific hashtag.
+CoastSnap is a network of simple camera mounts at beaches that invite the public to take a photo and upload it to a centralized location.
 CoastSnap harnesses the power of crowdsourcing to record short- and long-term beach erosion and recovery.

 How does it work?